Emergency Cash for Single Mothers

 Government Programs That Cover Emergencies

 Public programs protect basics – food, shelter, and heat – while parents get back on their feet.
-Here are the main ones:
+The five programs below are the most widely available and the fastest to access.

-1. TANF cash or diversion check.
-Monthly cash or a one-time payment up to $2,000.
+- TANF cash or diversion check.
+Monthly cash or a one-time payment; amounts vary by state (up to $2,000 in some states).
 States issue diversion help within a 30-day window each year.

 One Place to Check for All of These Programs